 Enhance your performance and speed up injury recovery.
 Oxygen therapy can reduce recovery time by 33%.

-Oxygen is required in the healing process in every part of the human body, so providing your body with additional oxygen through the therapy will give you an overall sense of a general well-being, which is great for our body and mind.
+Providing your body with additional oxygen through the therapy will give you an overall sense of general well-being, which is excellent for our body and mind.

 Wound and burn healing